cozy/create-cozy-app/packages/cozy-scripts/README.md

 > A `--debug` options is available if you want to ouput more informations about webpack building in your console.

+##### - `cozy-scripts test`

+Run all the application tests using internally Jest.
+This command handles all parameters than Jest does, like `--watch` for watch mode or `-u` to update snapshots.

 ##### - `cozy-scripts watch`

 Unlike the previous command, this will run webpack using the files watching mode.
 Each time you will modify a file, a new build will triggered.
 It's recommended for development build.